idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         );

-In the above definition, the configuration parameter "url" can be a comma-separated list that reflects a collection of RSS URLs, where each URL corresponds to an RSS endpoint or a RSS feed.
+In the above definition, the configuration parameter "url" can be a comma-separated list that reflects a collection of RSS URLs, where each URL corresponds to an RSS endpoint or an RSS feed.
-The "rss_adaptor" retrieves data from each of the specified RSS URLs (comma separated values) in parallel.
+The "rss_feed" retrieves data from each of the specified RSS URLs (comma separated values) in parallel.

 The following statements connect the feed into the `RssDataset`: